 But like I said, you have plenty of options!

-From Toronto and Montreal for example, if you want to go to Greece, Switzerland, Italy, Czechia, Norway (and even Morocco, Egypt, or Turkey): it’s always 70,000 Aeroplan points one-way for business class in that region, on partner airlines!
-From Vancouver, it’s 75,000 points for a large portion of Asia for example.
+From Toronto and Montreal for example, if you want to go to Greece, Switzerland, Italy, Czechia, Norway (and even Morocco, Egypt, or Türkiye): it’s always 70,000 Aeroplan points one-way for business class in that region, on partner airlines!
+From Vancouver, it’s 75,000 points for a large portion of Asia, for example.
 It’s distance-based.

 And these business class flights are all worth thousands of dollars in cash.

-Again, you get 53,000 points with the welcome bonus on the Amex Aeroplan Card and even more with the TD Aeroplan Visa Infinite Card and it’s easy to earn the missing points.
-Or you can get them all with the premium version, the American Express Aeroplan Reserve Card or the TD Aeroplan Visa Infinite Privilege Card.
+Again, you get 44,000 points with the welcome bonus on the Amex Aeroplan Card and even more with the TD Aeroplan Visa Infinite Card.
+After, it’s easy to earn the missing points.
+Or you can get them all right away with the premium versions, the American Express Aeroplan Reserve Card or the TD Aeroplan Visa Infinite Privilege Card.

-Anyway, I’ve had just 1 long-distance flight in a lie-flat business class seat out of the 400+ flights I took in my lifetime, because I’d rather use 70,000 points for up to 11 flights instead of just 1.
+Anyway, I’ve had just 2 long-distance flights in a lie-flat business class seat out of the 500+ flights I took in my lifetime, because I’d rather use 70,000 points for up to 11 flights instead of just 1.

 I like to maximize quantity and travel more.
 You, on the other hand, may have different priorities.